Frequently Asked Questions

 4. What exactly is a multidisciplinary team, and why it is recommended?

-A multidisciplinary team (MDT) is a group of professionals from different clinical backgrounds who work together to understand your child’s development from a range of perspectives.
-In an autism assessment, this typically could include a psychologist, a psychiatrist or medical professional, a speech and language therapist, or an occupational therapist.
+A multidisciplinary team (MDT) is a group of professionals from different clinical backgrounds who work together to understand your child/young person's development from a range of perspectives.
+In an autism assessment, this typically could include a psychologist, a speech and language therapist, or an occupational therapist.

-By bringing these different areas together, the team can build a more complete and accurate picture of your child’s strengths and needs.
-This collaborative approach also means that important information is not missed, and recommendations are more tailored and practical for your child and family.
+By bringing these different areas together, the team can build a more complete and accurate picture of your child/young person’s strengths and needs.
+This collaborative approach also means that important information is not missed, and recommendations are more tailored and practical for your child/young person and family.

-A multidisciplinary approach is recommended as best practice both nationally and internationally, as it leads to more reliable assessments and more meaningful support plans for children and their families.
+A multidisciplinary approach is recommended as best practice both nationally and internationally, as it leads to more reliable assessments and more meaningful support plans for children, young people and their families.

-5. If my child receives an autism diagnosis, will it be accepted by the HSE and their preschool/school/college and other governing bodies?
+5. If my child/young person receives an autism diagnosis, will it be accepted by the HSE and their preschool/school/college and other governing bodies?

 Yes, our autism assessments are fully approved by the HSE and the Department of Education and other public service providers.
 This is because our assessments are carried out by a skilled multidisciplinary team and use approved assessment tools.